Enhance your career and strengthen your public and professional profile by presenting a technical paper at one of IDC Technologies conferences.

 • All speakers receive free attendance to our conferences giving them a chance to discuss new technologies and developments with their peers.

-• Please keep in mind IDC do not cover travel expenses for presenters.
-Only keynote or workshop speakers are paid for their contributions to the event.
+• Please keep in mind IDC do not generally cover travel expenses for presenters.
+Only keynote or workshop speakers are paid for their contributions to the event, however we do at times consider speakers fees or covering travel on a case by case/event topic basis.

 • IDC conferences are non-commerical.
 We ask our speakers to offer technical information, generic technology and solutions.
 We do not allow our speakers to “sell” their products or services to attendees.